Sanjula8/UserDirectory/README.md

 ## About The Project

-A simple representation of being able to display a company's employee directory and sorting through it using simple javascript methods and React.
+A simple display of an employee directory using Javascript and React.
+The application is broken up into components, uses component state, and responds to user events.
+The application also allows you to be able to filter employees by name and sorte the table by their categories.

 ### Built With